 What is Cybersecurity?

 Learn how malicious hackers gain unauthorized access to computerized data.
-Discover the techniques hackers use, such as denial of service, phishing and social engineering.
+Discover how hacks happen and how cybersecurity works to defend your data and devices.

 - Dark web

 In July 2012, 24-year-old software developer Cody Brocious thought he was doing the world a favor.

 He got on stage at the Black Hat hacker conference in Las Vegas and demonstrated a security vulnerability he’d accidentally discovered in a widely used electronic door lock. view citation

 The lock, manufactured by a firm named Onity, was installed on millions of hotel-room doors across the United States and around the world.
 A startup that hoped to compete with Onity had hired Brocious to reverse-engineer Onity’s keycard lock and develop a cheaper alternative.

 Brocious discovered, as he no doubt expected, that each Onity lock has a unique cryptographic code that triggers it to open.
 When a user inserts their keycard in the lock, the key supplies the code that opens it.
 If a lock’s batteries have died, hotels have “portable programmer” devices that can open the lock by physically connecting to it through a special port and supplying the code that way.